kaifayazkhan/style-verse/README.md

 - Add to Wishlist
 - Remove from Cart
 - Remove from Wishlist
-- Filter products by brand, size, price, rating and name
+- Filter products by brand, size, price, rating, and name and category

 ## Getting Started